 If you have a plastic greenhouse wind protection, it would be a good idea to screw it down on the wooden fence.
 This will offer the unit to hold onto something when the strength of the wind load is too high.
 Alternatively, you can use a rope to tie the Greenhouse to a fence if it is not possible to directly screw the cover into a fence.

 Put paving slabs

 Stacking slabs to weigh the cover down would do a good job of holding the Greenhouse when there is a high amount of wind.
 It will also increase the overall support of the cover.
 However, if you can find paving slabs, use bags of sand to weigh the cover down.

 What Plants Can Survive with More Wind?

-Before we got our hands on the good Greenhouse, we would use to plant the plants that had a good capacity of resisting the wind.
-Also, there is a workaround to grow plants that are not that resistant to wind.
+Before we got our hands on the good Greenhouse, we would use it to plant the plants that had a good capacity of resisting the wind.
+Also, there is a workaround to plant growth that are not that resistant to wind.
 And we will discuss both factors in this segment.

 Plants to Protect the Vulnerable Plants